 Learn the structure: principles, practices, processes

 Memorise the 7 principles, 7 practices (Business Case, Organising, Quality, Plans, Risk, Issues, Progress) and 7 processes (Starting Up, Directing, Initiating, Controlling a Stage, Managing Product Delivery, Managing a Stage Boundary, Closing).
 The Foundation exam tests this knowledge directly.
-Understanding how they connect is what Practitioner tests.
+Understanding how they all connect is what the Practitioner exam tests.

 3

-The pass mark is 55% but aim for 70%+ in practice to give yourself a comfortable buffer on the day.
+The pass mark is 55% but aim for 70% or above in practice.
+This gives you a comfortable buffer on the actual day.
 PeopleCert publishes official sample papers on their website.
-Third-party question banks from providers like QA, BCS and SPOCE are also worth using.
-Do not attempt the real exam until you are scoring above 70% consistently.
+Third-party question banks from QA, BCS and SPOCE are also worth using.
+Do not sit the real exam until you are consistently hitting 70% or above.
+I give the same advice to all my PMP students and it applies here too.

 4

 The Practitioner exam presents a project scenario and asks you to apply PRINCE2 principles and practices to specific situations.
-The most common mistake is trying to answer from memory rather than reasoning from the scenario.
-Practise reading scenarios carefully and identifying which principle, practice or process is being tested.
-Speed matters — 68 questions in 150 minutes is approximately 2 minutes per question.
+The most common mistake is trying to answer from memory instead of reasoning from the scenario.
+Read each scenario carefully.
+Identify which principle, practice or process is being tested.
+Speed matters.
+68 questions in 150 minutes is roughly 2 minutes per question.
+You cannot afford to spend too long on any one question.

 5

-Mark the manual with tabs or sticky notes for: the 7 principles (page references), the purpose statement of each practice, the inputs and outputs of each process, and the management product descriptions.
-You will not have time to read — only to confirm specific terminology quickly.
-Build a reference index during your practice sessions so you know exactly where to look.
+Tab and mark the manual before exam day.
+Add sticky notes for the 7 principles with page references, the purpose statement of each practice, the inputs and outputs of each process and the management product descriptions.
+You will not have time to read during the exam.
+You will only have time to confirm specific terminology quickly.
+Build your reference index during practice sessions so you know exactly where to look when it matters.

 07 — FAQ

-PRINCE2 is worth it if you work in or plan to work in the UK public sector, UK-based private sector firms, or organisations in the Middle East, Australia or Europe that use PRINCE2.
-It is the dominant certification for UK government contracts and is often a mandatory or preferred requirement for project roles in these markets.
-If you work primarily in the US or in tech, PMP or Agile certifications may be more valuable.
-Foundation is solid for entry-level roles; Practitioner is the target for PM career progression in PRINCE2 environments.
+Yes, if you work in or want to work in the UK public sector, UK private sector firms, or organisations in the Middle East, Australia or Europe that use PRINCE2.
+It is the dominant certification for UK government contracts and is often a mandatory requirement for PM roles in those markets.
+I have trained students from across the Gulf and many of them work in environments where PRINCE2 is the standard framework.
+If you work in the US or primarily in tech, PMP or Agile certifications will serve you better.
+Foundation is solid for entry-level roles.
+Practitioner is the target for serious PM career progression.

-Foundation tests knowledge of the PRINCE2 method — its principles, practices and processes.
-It is a closed-book, 60-question multiple-choice exam in 60 minutes, with a 55% pass mark.
-Practitioner tests the ability to apply PRINCE2 in realistic project scenarios.
+Foundation tests your knowledge of the PRINCE2 method.
+It is a closed-book, 60-question multiple choice exam in 60 minutes with a 55% pass mark.
+Practitioner tests your ability to apply PRINCE2 in realistic project scenarios.
 It is an open-book, 68-question objective exam in 150 minutes, also with a 55% pass mark.
 Foundation is a prerequisite for Practitioner.
-Foundation proves you understand PRINCE2; Practitioner proves you can use it on a real project.
+Foundation proves you understand PRINCE2.
+Practitioner proves you can actually use it on a real project.

-Most candidates spend 3–5 days of focused study for Foundation and an additional 3–5 days for Practitioner.
-Many providers offer a 5-day combined course.
-Self-study takes longer — typically 2–3 weeks of part-time study per level.
-The official PRINCE2 manual is the primary resource and doubles as an open-book reference in the Practitioner exam, so familiarity with its structure is as important as knowledge of its content.
+Most candidates spend 3 to 5 days of focused study for Foundation and another 3 to 5 days for Practitioner.
+Many providers offer a combined 5-day course covering both levels.
+If you are self-studying, plan 2 to 3 weeks of part-time study per level.
+The official PRINCE2 manual is your primary resource.
+It also doubles as your open-book reference in the Practitioner exam.
+Knowing its structure well is just as important as knowing the content.

-PRINCE2 Practitioner is valid for 3 years and must be renewed through a recertification exam or by accumulating CPD points through PeopleCert's MyCredentials portal.
+PRINCE2 Practitioner is valid for 3 years and must be renewed through PeopleCert's MyCredentials portal.
+You can renew by sitting the Practitioner exam again or by accumulating CPD points through PeopleCert's continuing education activities.
 PRINCE2 Foundation does not expire.
 PeopleCert acquired Axelos in 2021 and now manages all PRINCE2 certification, renewal and digital badge issuance.
+Register your certification on the PeopleCert portal so your badge is visible to employers.

-Yes — both Foundation and Practitioner exams can be taken online via PeopleCert's proctored platform.
-Online proctoring requires a webcam, stable internet connection and a quiet, private environment.
-The examiner monitors via webcam throughout.
-Alternatively, exams can be sat at PeopleCert-accredited test centres.
-Online is the most convenient option for most candidates — exams can typically be booked within a few days.
+Yes.
+Both Foundation and Practitioner exams can be taken online through PeopleCert's proctored platform.
+You need a webcam, a stable internet connection and a quiet private space.
+The examiner monitors you via webcam throughout the exam.
+You can also sit the exam at a PeopleCert-accredited test centre if you prefer.
+Online is the most flexible option and exams can usually be booked within a few days of deciding you are ready.